 Duke University, Durham, NC

 Chicago Medical School, Chicago, IL

-I am a fellowship-trained, double-board-certified, interventional pain medicine physician serving the Des Moines metropolitan area and Central Iowa with Pain Specialists of Iowa.
+I am a fellowship trained, double board certified, interventional pain medicine physician serving Des Moines metro and central Iowa with Pain Specialists of Iowa.

-Originally from the suburbs of Chicago, IL, I was excited to relocate to the Des Moines area where my wife attended Drake University.
-I attended the University of Illinois at Urbana-Champaign, where I earned a Bachelor of Science (BS) degree in molecular and cellular biology, a Bachelor of Arts (BA) degree in Spanish, and a minor in chemistry.
-As an undergraduate, I was also active in conducting research with honeybees in a university laboratory, coaching a high school basketball team, and volunteering at a local hospital.
+Originally, from the suburbs of Chicago, Illinois, I was excited to relocate to the Des Moines area where my wife attended Drake University.
+I attended the University of Illinois Urbana-Champaign where I earned a Bachelors in Science (B.S.) in Molecular and Cellular Biology, a Bachelors of Arts (B.A) in Spanish, as well as a minor in chemistry While enrolled, I was also active in conducting research with honeybees in a university laboratory, coaching a high school basketball team, and volunteering my time at a local hospital.

-Following my undergraduate studies, I was accepted to the Chicago Medical School at Rosalind Franklin University of Medicine and Science for medical school.
-I earned my Doctor of Medicine (MD) degree in 2011, and was a member of the Alpha Omega Alpha (AOA) National Medical Honor Society.
-While in medical school, I worked at Hospira Pharmaceuticals in the medical affairs department, and helped assist with education for other medical professionals.
+I was then accepted into the Chicago Medical School at Rosalind Franklin University of Medicine and Science for medical school.
+I earned my Medical Degree (M.D.) in 2011, and was a member of the Alpha Omega Alpha (AOA) National Medical Honor Society.
+While in medical school, I worked at Hospira Pharmaceuticals in their Medical Affairs department, helping assist with medical education for other medical professionals.